PantomInach/nvim-config/README.md

 ## After installing Packer
 Open nvim and run `:PackerSync` to download all plugins.
 Close and reopen `nvim` so that TreeSitter and the LSP's can be setup.

+# Additional Setup Steps
+## Pylsp
+For autocompletion and other lsp features of imported modules an option must be set extra.
+In `~/.local/share/nvim/mason/packages/python-lsp-server/venv/pyvenv.cnf` set `include-system-site-packages = false` to `true`.